arunvsuresh/ga4_gcp_project_finder/README.md

 1. Press Command + Space
 2. Type "Terminal" and press Enter
 3. Type `cd ` (including the space)
-4. Drag your tool folder onto the Terminal window
+4. Drag your tool folder (the one you downloaded and unzipped from Slack) onto the Terminal window
 5. Press Enter
 6. Type: `python -m http.server 8000`
 7. Keep this window open